top of page

 How hand therapists can help trigger finger

 If you're experiencing symptoms of trigger finger, hand therapy can be a key part of your recovery process.
 The goal of therapy is to reduce pain and inflammation, restore smooth finger movement, and prevent the condition from worsening.
+Our therapists are accredited through the Australian Hand Therapy Association and have extensive experience treating complex hand conditions.
 Below are some of the common treatments we may use in our clinic:

 Splinting